shichaoy/semantic_3d_mapping/README.md

 # Installation
 ### Prerequisites
 This code contains several ros packages.
-We test it in **ROS indigo/kinect + OpenCV 2.4**.
+We have test in **ROS indigo/kinect**.
 Create or use existing a ros workspace.
 ```bash
 mkdir -p ~/mapping_3d/src
 cd ~/mapping_3d/src